STMicroelectronics/fp-sns-datalog2/Projects/STWIN.box/Applications/DATALOG2/README.md

 ## __DATALOG2_STWIN.box Application__

-The **FP-SNS-DATALOG2** function pack including **High Speed Datalog** application for **STEVAL-STWINBX1** provides a comprehensive solution to save data from any combination of sensors and microphones configured up to the maximum sampling rate.
+The **FP-SNS-DATALOG2** function pack provides a comprehensive solution to save data from any combination of sensors and microphones configured up to the maximum sampling rate.

-The application also allows configuring ISM330DHCX  **Machine Learning Core** unit and reading the output of the selected algorithm.
+The application also allows configuring ISM330DHCX  **Machine Learning Core** unit and ISM330IS **Intelligent Sensor Processing Unit** and reading the output of the selected algorithm.

 Sensor data can be stored onto a micro SD card (Secure Digital High Capacity - SDHC) formatted with the FAT32